PriyankaaNigam/AI-Data-Unlocked/customer_segmentation/README.md

 # Customer segmentation (K-Means)
-This project groups customers into meaningful segments using K-Means so businesses can tailor marketing and offers.
+This project groups customers into meaningful segments using K-Means so that businesses can tailor marketing and offers.
 ## Dataset
 Mall Customers dataset (features include Age, Annual Income, Spending Score).
 ## Method